AviatrixSystems/Docs/HowTos/SAML_Integration_OneLogin_IDP.rst

 Configuration Steps
 -------------------

-Follow these steps to configure Aviatrix to authenticate against your OneLogin IDP:
+Follow these steps to configure Aviatrix to authenticate against your OneLogin IdP:

 Step 1.
 Create a `OneLogin SAML App <#onelogin-saml-app>`__ for Aviatrix

 Step 2.
-Retrieve `OneLogin IDP metadata <#onelogin-idp-metadata>`__
+Retrieve `OneLogin IdP metadata <#onelogin-idp-metadata>`__

 Step 3.
 Update `Aviatrix SP Endpoint <#onelogin-update-saml-endpoint>`__ in the Aviatrix Controller